forestryio/forestry.io/hugo/content/docs/troubleshooting/could-not-locate-gemfile-or-bundle-directory.md

 ### Adding a Gemfile to an existing project

-In our opinion the easiest way to add a gemfile to a project is to have Jekyll generate a Gemfile for you, then commit that file to your project repo and push it to your source provider.
+In our opinion the easiest way to add a Gemfile to a project is to have Jekyll generate the Gemfile for you, then commit that file to your project repo and push it to your source provider.
 To achieve you'll need to:

 * open a command line
 * navigate to the project directory
 * make sure you have a clean working tree
 * execute the `jekyll new` command with the appropriate options
-* install the dependencies with bundler
+* install the dependencies with bundler by running `bundle install`
 * test that the project works the way that you expect it to with bundler
 * commit and push those changes with git